 Mr. Thomas left his job at The New York Times in 2019, according to the company website.

-An NPR report revealed Mr. Thomas was “benched” from “professional contact” with Epstein in 2019 when he told his editors Epstein was a friend from whom he had solicited a $30,000 contribution for a cultural center in Harlem.
+An NPR report revealed that Mr. Thomas was “benched” from “professional contact” with Epstein in 2019 after he told his editors that Epstein was a friend from whom he had solicited a $30,000 contribution for a cultural center in Harlem.

-In 2008, Mr. Thomas wrote a forgiving profile of Epstein and traveled to his private island in the U.S. Virgin Islands just before Epstein surrendered to serve an 18-month sentence for soliciting prostitution from a minor.
+In 2008, Mr. Thomas wrote a forgiving profile of Epstein.
+He traveled to his private island in the U.S. Virgin Islands just before Epstein surrendered to serve an 18-month sentence for soliciting prostitution from a minor.

 “People from all walks of life break the law, of course.
 But for the rich, wrapped in a cocoon of immense comfort, it can be easy to yield to temptation, experts say,” Mr. Thomas wrote.